-Hunting grizzly bears for sport was banned in British Columbia in April of this year.
+Hunting grizzly bears for sport was banned in British Columbia in April, 2018.
 This is a conservation success story, 20 years in the making, that is about a lot more than killing bears.
-I think it reflects the changing relationship people have with nature; it gives me hope we are forging a new and more nuanced relationship with the earth, one built on respect and appreciation rather than domination, consumption, and extraction.
+I think it reflects the changing relationship people have with nature.
+It gives me hope we are forging a new and more nuanced relationship with the earth, one built on respect and appreciation rather than domination, consumption, and extraction.
 One of the people who has helped push things in this direction is Charlie Russell.

-Sadly, Charlie died this week.
+Sadly, Charlie died May 7, 2018.
 He was a rancher who became an expert on bear behaviour and worked hard to change people’s attitudes towards bears during a time when bears were vilified and nature was something to overcome and subdue.
 Among many other projects, he spent 13 years living in Kamchatka to illustrate that grizzlies need not be feared and that coexistence is possible.

 “What I learned from my experience is that grizzly bears — even adult males — are not unpredictable, and losing their fear of humans does not make them dangerous.
 In fact, the more we abuse bears, the more angry and unpredictable bears become.”
 Charlie Russell